 Today I’m going to break down some of my favorite reasons why my colleagues and I love to babywear and why you will, too.
 If your mama friends have told you already that you ‘must!” add that Ergobaby Omni 360 to your baby registry on Amazon, here’s a great list of reasons why you might consider taking her advice.

 I also want to say, people have been wearing their babies in societies all over the world for ages.
 This isn’t something new!
-In the Western world, babywearing gained traction as a part of attachment parenting in the 90s and early 2000s.
-And fun fact: we started in 2003.
+Fun fact: Ergobaby was started in 2003 by a single mom.

 Babywearing supports fourth-trimester bonding & connection